chsin/DQN.jl/README.md

 ### Tensorboard:

-To use Tensorboard, navigate to the relevant experiment `logs` directory and enter
+To use Tensorboard, navigate to the relevant experiment directory and enter

 `tensorboard --logdir=logs`